-Additionally – When you subscribe you'll be able to register for the next webinar where I describe all 12 current top bad practices – the Dirty Dozen: The Top Citrix Mistakes and how to fix them.
-When you do- I'll be sending you a pre-filled version of the spreadsheet I use for assessments.
+Additionally – Look for a masterclass upgrade – from a paid webinar where I described all 12 current top bad practices – the Dirty Dozen: The Top Citrix Mistakes and how to fix them.
+When you do- you'll also be able to download a pre-filled version of the spreadsheet I use for assessments.
 Whew!
 That's a lot I know but I've been working at this all year and I'm excited to finally release it to you!

 One quick caveat: While I do list in this series the same kinds of things you'll hear from Citrix Consulting Services, and even though when representing CCS I may make the same exact recommendations… you should not take these recommendations as a specific recommendation for YOUR environment.
 For a recommendation from Citrix… hire Citrix.

 People who claim that they got my recommendations ‘from Citrix' will go to the special hell.

 The one reserved for child molesters and people who talk in the theater.

 But as a preview- here's what you'll see in the Top 3 Citrix Mistakes series!